devdeepak06/HabitTracker/README.md

 ## Features

-- you can add multiple habits to track habits like     reading a book, going to the gym etc.
-- Track each habit everyday.
-These are the 3 statuses of a habit:
+- These are the 3 status of a habit:
     - Done - Mark the habit as done for a day.
     - Not done - Mark the habit as not done for a day
     - None - User did not take any action on a habit for a day